Speed & Velocity

 t 4 hour

 This is the answer the equation gives us, but how right is it?
 Was 75 kph the speed of the car?
-Yes, of course it was … Well, maybe, I guess … No, it couldn't have been the speed.
-Unless you live in a world where cars have some kind of exceptional cruise control and traffic flows in some ideal manner your speed during this hypothetical journey must certainly have varied.
+Yes, of course it was… Well, maybe, I guess… No, it couldn't have been the speed.
+Unless you live in a world where cars have some kind of exceptional cruise control and traffic flows in some ideal manner, your speed during this hypothetical journey must certainly have varied.
 Thus, the number calculated above is not the speed of the car, it's the average speed for the entire journey.
-In order to emphasize this point, the equation is sometimes modified as follows …
+In order to emphasize this point, the equation is sometimes modified as follows…

-v = Δs
+v = s

 In contrast, a car's speedometer shows its instantaneous speed, that is, the speed determined over a very small interval of time — an instant.
 Ideally this interval should be as close to zero as possible, but in reality we are limited by the sensitivity of our measuring devices.
-Mentally, however, it is possible imagine calculating average speed over ever smaller time intervals until we have effectively calculated instantaneous speed.
-This idea is written symbolically as …
+Mentally, however, it is possible to imagine calculating average speed over ever smaller time intervals until we have effectively calculated instantaneous speed.
+This idea is written symbolically as…

-v = lim Δs = ds
+v =

 or, in the language of calculus speed is the first derivative of distance with respect to time.

 If you haven't dealt with calculus, don't sweat this definition too much.
 There are other, simpler ways to find the instantaneous speed of a moving object.
 On a distance-time graph, speed corresponds to slope and thus the instantaneous speed of an object with non-constant speed can be found from the slope of a line tangent to its curve.
-We'll deal with this later in this book.
+We'll deal with that later in this book.

 velocity

-Which means that for the calculus people …
+And for the calculus people out there…

 average